bmc/avsl/index.md

 ## Installation

-The easiest way to install AVSL is to download a pre-compiled jar from the [Scala Tools Maven repository][].
-However, you can also get certain build tools to download it for you automatically.
+AVSL is published to the `oss.sonatype.org` repository;  Sonatype automatically pushes the artifacts to the  [Maven central repository][].
+You can get download the Grizzled Scala library jar directly from the Maven repository.
+However, if you're using [Maven][] or [SBT][], you can just have those tools do the job for you.

 ### Installing for Maven